 \section{Introduction and motivations}

 Copulas have been extensively studied in the statistical literature and their field of application covers a very wide variety of areas (see for instance the book of \cite{joe} and references therein).
-The problem of goodness-of-fit for copulas is therefore an important topic and can deserve many situations as in insurance to compare the dependence between portfolios (see for instance \cite{Shi16}), in finance to compare the dependence between indices (see for instance the book of \cite{cherubini2004copula}), in biology to compare dependence between genes \citep{kim2008copula}, in medicine to compare diagnostics (see for instance \cite{hoyer}), or more recently in ecology to compare dependence between species (see \cite{ghosh}).
+The problem of goodness-of-fit for copulas is, therefore, an important topic and can deserve many situations as in insurance to compare the dependence between portfolios (see for instance \cite{Shi16}), in finance to compare the dependence between indices (see for instance the book of \cite{cherubini2004copula}), in biology to compare the dependence between genes (see \cite{kim2008copula}), in medicine to compare diagnosis (see for instance \cite{hoyer}), or more recently in ecology to compare dependence between species (see \cite{ghosh}).

-In the one-sample case, many testing methods have been proposed within the frame of parametric families of copulas (see for instance the review paper of \cite{genest2009}, or more recently \cite{Omelka}, \cite{can2015} and \cite{can2020}).
+In the one-sample case, many testing methods have been proposed in the context of parametric families of copulas (see for instance the review paper of \cite{genest2009}, or more recently \cite{Omelka}, \cite{can2015}, and \cite{can2020}).

-Despite this attractiveness and the continuous increase of data, little work has been done in the $K$-sample case, for $K>1$.
-When $K=2$ an important reference is the work of \cite{remillard}.
-They proposed a non-parametric test based on the integrated square difference between the empirical copulas.
-Their approach requires the continuity of partial derivatives of copulas which permits to obtain an approximation of the distribution under the null.
-It is adapted to independent as well as paired populations and a R package is available in \cite{twocop}.
+In the two-sample case, an important reference is the work of \cite{remillard}.
+They proposed a nonparametric test based on the integrated square difference between the empirical copulas.
+Their approach requires the continuity of partial derivatives of copulas which allows to obtain an approximation of the distribution under the null.
+Their test is convergent and is adapted to independent as well as paired populations, and an R package {'TwoCop'} is available (see \cite{twocop}).

-When $K>2$, there is no test procedure that exists to our knowledge.
-An extension of \cite{remillard} is proposed in \cite{bouzebda} when the $K$ populations are observed independently but the test statistic proposed seems usable only to test the simultaneous independence of the $K$ populations, that is to say to test if each copula is independent.
-Thus it seems that a direct extension of \cite{remillard} is still a complex open problem.
-Eventually we can also report the recent work of \cite{fermanian21} considering the $K$-sample problem but in a different setting by restricting their study to conditional copulas.